 An Increased Shift Towards Temporary Help Usage

 The pandemic induced an artificial, but very real, recession on the world.
 Businesses closed or were severely hampered, supply chains were disrupted, and corporate earnings took a tumble.
 As with most recessions, this caused business leaders to again rethink the most effective way to manage staffing requirements.
-This has lead to an increased demand for temporary help (especially in the logistics, industrial, and manufacturing sectors) and an increase of temporary employees in the total workforce.
+This has lead to an increased demand for temporary help (especially in the logistics, industrial, and manufacturing sectors), outsourcing of recruiting, and an increase of temporary employees in the total workforce.
 In fact, there has been a dramatic uptick in the use of onsite staffing solutions to increase productivity at many work places.

 Increased Usage of Direct Hire Services